 1. Members are permitted to carry their cell phones while at the Club.
 However, the following rules apply to Members and guests:

-b) Cell phones must either be turned off or be in silent/vibrate mode in all other areas.
+a) Cell phones must either be turned off or be in silent/vibrate mode in all areas.

 1. Pinebrook is a non-smoking facility.
 Smoking (including the use of electronic cigarettes) is not permitted within any buildings or patios.
 Smoking areas and cigarette butt receptacles are located 6 meters outside all entrances.